quinlivanb/cat_sprayer/README.md

 The water pump used in this project is a simple 3.7V pump/motor combo salvaged from an electric plant mister, I was also able to salvage the battery from this to act as a UPS and to provide the current required by the motor.
-When plugged into the wall the batter is trickle charged via a very cheap charge controller.
+When plugged into the wall the battery is trickle charged via an inexpensive charge controller.

 ![Water Pump](images/motor_salvage.jpeg)